 Does menopause affect orgasms?

 It can.
 According to the North American Menopause Society, the hormonal and vaginal changes of menopause can affect enjoyment of sex and ability to achieve orgasm.
 Your orgasms might be less intense, take longer to achieve, or rarely happen at all.
 Uh-oh.
 So what can you do to bring back the big O?
 According to the Family Planning Association, there are a few things you can do.
 For starters, doing regular pelvic floor exercises like Kegels can help increase vaginal sensation and intensify orgasms.
 Another option is using masturbation as a way of rediscovering what you like and how you like to be touched, without the pressure of trying to achieve an orgasm with a partner.
 Introducing sex toys into your bedroom romp can help take the focus and pressure off having penetrative sex, and help you explore new and different ways to find sexual satisfaction.
 And also, lube it up.
-It’s safe to say that sex after menopause should always include lots and lots of lube.
+It’s safe to say that sex after menopause should always include lots and lots of lube (not sure how?
+We created a comprehensive guide on how to use lube.).

 Written by Brianne Hogan.